Cannabis for PTSD

 Sunset

 Sunset is an Indica-dominant hybrid strain of cannabis.
-Its primary effects offer a relaxing, almost sedating, high.
+Its primary effects offer a relaxing, almost sedative, high.
 Sunset can help ease anxiety, which is a major reason it’s suggested for PTSD.
-It includes terpenes such as linalool, caryophyllene, and humulene.

-Linalool has anticonvulsant, antidepressant, and antianxiety properties while caryophyllene and humulene has inflammatory and stress relief components.
+It includes the terpenes linalool, caryophyllene, and humulene.
+Linalool has anticonvulsant, antidepressant, and antianxiety properties.
+Caryophyllene and humulene has inflammatory and stress relief components.

 Dakini Kush

-Dakini Kush is an Indica strain, widely known for its relaxing high and its impact on treating pain, migraines, and combating anxiety.
-It contains terpenes such as myrcene, caryophyllene, limonene, and humulene.
+Dakini Kush is an Indica strain, widely known for its relaxing high and its impact on treating pain, migraines, and anxiety.

+It contains the terpenes myrcene, caryophyllene, limonene, and humulene.
 Myrcene, which commonly found in mangoes and thyme, has antibiotic, anti-inflammatory, and sedative effects.
-Limonene, a terpene commonly in lemons, has mood-boosting effects as well having anti-inflammatory effects.
+Limonene, a terpene commonly in lemons, has mood-boosting and anti-inflammatory effects.

 Zkittlez

-Zkittlez is an Indica-dominant hybrid strain.
-Its contains terpenes caryophyllene, humulene and linalool.
-Zkittlez provides a creative, euphoric, and relaxed high that also helps in soothing anxiety and counteracting depressive feelings.
+Its contains the terpenes caryophyllene, humulene and linalool.
 The terpenes of this strain contain antianxiety and stress relief components.

 Cannabis Side Effects and Safety